anzakupius/anzakupius/README.md

 - 👀 I’m interested in Cyber Security, web3 and making the world a better place starting with my immediate surrounding
 - 🌱 I’m currently learning Web3, Blockchain and signal and systems
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @PiusGuru on Twitter,
+- 📫 Signal Processing
+- 📫 Gnuradio and SDR
+- 📫 Telecomunication

 <!---
 anzakupius/anzakupius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.